Intervals and Segments of the Electrocardiogram

 In cases such as first degree AV Block the PR interval is prolonged, so we say the AV conduction is delayed.

 More information: PR interval.

 It measures the total time of ventricular depolarisation.
-It is measured from the beginning of the Q or R wave until the end of the S wave (or R’ if the latter is the last wave).
+It is measured from the beginning of the Q or R wave until the end of the S wave (or R’ if it is the last wave).